qihongl/learn-hippo/docs/paper_task_encoding/decision_log.md

   trend through epoch 400.
 The extension rule is not met.
 Two 100-epoch factorial diagnostics will vary delay/removal and condition mixture separately; they are diagnostic rather than rescue tuning.

+## 2026-08-31 — Factorial diagnosis identifies the condition mixture

+- Holding DM constant while restoring released delays and feature removal produced a strong boundary rule by epoch 100: endpoint probability 0.893 and reward within 0.0021 of the forced-endpoint ceiling.
+The curve had a collapse at epoch 60 and had not met the five-checkpoint stability rule, so this is feasibility rather than a converged final result.
+- Holding event duration fixed while restoring the full condition mixture failed.
+  The actor's endpoint probability fell from about 0.02 to 0.003 and never-encoding probability reached 0.940, even though forced endpoint encoding improved DM reward by 0.194.
+- Therefore variable timing and feature removal are not the principal obstacle.
+The sampled actor cannot reliably extract the sparse DM advantage from the more common RM/NM trials, where episodic encoding is unneeded or slightly harmful.
+The next bounded test uses exact counterfactual credit on the unchanged full mixture; a success would specifically diagnose sampling variance, while a failure would implicate the shared neural representation or mixed objective.